Raising Awareness, Changing and Saving Lives

 SONS

-SONS is a support group for Gay men of color who were denied acceptance by their families, and who struggle with mental health.
-SONS, together with HER are part of the I Am Working On Healing program.
+SONS, a support group for gay men of color who were denied acceptance by their families, and who struggle with their mental health.

 Learn more >>>